t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 These properties are the main criteria for choosing a method.
 Choosing a method that is neither safe nor idempotent, for example POST, gives up all of the guarantees: its responses cannot be served from a cache, an intermediary has to assume that resource state changed, and a client whose response was lost cannot tell whether its request was applied.
-Idempotency matters most in constrained deployments, where a client on a lossy network can repeat a request rather than either side keeping per-request state to recognize the duplicate.
+Idempotency is important in constrained deployments, where a client on a lossy network can repeat a request rather than either side keeping per-request state to recognize the duplicate.

 The following lists the most relevant methods and gives a short explanation of their semantics.